guialfredo/columbo-root-cause-explorer/README.md

 ## Overview

+**Origin Story:** Columbo was born from a frustrating debugging session right before the holidays.
+An environment variable override buried in a YAML config file caused a production-like failure that took way too much time to track down through manual container inspection, log diving, and configuration archaeology.
+Sound familiar?

+That bug became scenario `s001_env_override`, and the motivation to build something better.

 Columbo systematically investigates issues in your local containerized environments using hypothesis-driven reasoning.
-Instead of ad-hoc manual inspection, it guides a structured investigation by:
+Instead of ad-hoc manual inspection, trial-and-error, or hoping ChatGPT remembers Docker networking, it guides a structured investigation:

 1. **Generating hypotheses** about potential root causes based on available evidence
 2. **Planning and executing diagnostic probes** to gather targeted evidence